hallatore/MeshBlend-docs/Knowledgebase/Performance.md

 ### Profiling considerations

-When profiling the performance of MeshBlend there are some things that can give inacurate results.
+When profiling the performance of MeshBlend there are some things that can give inaccurate results.

-#### 1. Meshes with AO stil active
+#### 1. Meshes with AO still active

 ![Mesh with AO](./MeshWithAO.jpg)